erezsh/Preql/docs/comparison.md

-# Code comparison between Preql, Pandas, and SQL
+# Code comparison between Preql, Pandas, and SQL (the basics)

 // TODO show table results of Preql